MC 4613 DVD - Hi-Fi System AEG - Free user manual and instructions

 OP Mode (Night mode)

-Night mode activates a special Audio characteristic with which the sound is felt less disturbing.
+Night mode activates a special audio characteristic with which the sound is felt less disturbing.

+Line Out: Night mode is activated.
 RF Remod: Night mode is deactivated.

 Dynamic Range